Shakina Nayfack

 Shakina Nayfack (born December 8, 1980) is an American actress and transgender activist.
 She is most notable for her series regular role as Lola, a "trans-truther", on the second and third seasons of the Hulu television program Difficult People, on which she was also a writing consultant.
 In 2020, she became the first trans person to have a starring role on a major network comedy show, Connecting.

 Education

 Nayfack attended University of California Santa Cruz where she received a B.A. in Community Studies with a minor in Theater Arts as well as a Graduate Certificate in Theater Arts.
 She went on to pursue an MFA in Experimental Choreography and Ph.D. in Critical Dance Studies at University of California Riverside.

 Career

+Nayfack is known both for her work on screen and stage.

+Screen

 She previously appeared on the show The Detour, and in the 2014 film Death Drive.